0BAB1/HOLY_CORE_COURSE/0_single_cycle_edition/single_cycle_edition.md

 As you can see, we add a new instruction that will take the value we loaded in x18 and store it @ addr 0x0000000C in memory.

-rpeaking of memory, the file did not really change, except I changed the 0xC value to ```0xF2F2F2F2``` to avoid asserting 00000000 as it is too common of a value :
+Speaking of memory, the file did not really change, except I changed the 0xC value to ```0xF2F2F2F2``` to avoid asserting 00000000 as it is too common of a value :

 ```txt
 //test_dmemory.hex